Sunday, April 29, 2012

 Nihon Buyou, Bon Odori and Kimono Kitsuke

-I have been studying Nihon Buyou for a little over six years now.
+I have been studying Nihon Buyou for a little over seven years now.
 I first picked up Japanese dance through my sensei, who I met through connections with my grandmother.

 Nihon Buyou is a traditional and classical Japanese style dance that is intended for stage use.
 Some popular examples of Nihon Buyou origins are "nohgaku" and "kabuki buyou".
 There are many styles that vary from school to school.
 I am from the Tohzan Ryu school, learning the Tozan Ryu style.
 For one year I studied Taiken style in Ikeda, Osaka.